 Fear, curiosity, libido, greed and pity are examples of human vulnerabilities.
 These vulnerabilities can be easily exploited on people who are ill-advised or unaware of the issues.

 There are many technical vulnerabilities.
-Errors in the operating system, software, missing or erroneous firewall rules, etc. Security measures must be introduced in order to mitigate these technical vulnerabilities.
+Errors in the operating system, software, missing or erroneous firewall rules, etc. Security measures must be introduced to mitigate these technical vulnerabilities.

 In terms of physical security, many companies have a lot of weaknesses that it is important to eliminate.